 Day 6 - Dubrovnik

-Set out for Dubrovnik, stopping at Ston, world-renowned for its
+Set out for Dubrovnik, stopping at Ston, world-renowned

-monuments and a welcoming, forward-looking spirit that
+with refurbished monuments and a welcoming, forward-looking

-has made it one of the most visited on the continent.
-With its
+spirit that has made it one of the most visited on

-jumble of old buildings topped with brilliant terra cotta tile
+the continent.
+With its jumble of old buildings topped with

-roofs, Dubrovnik looks like no other city in Europe, and is
+brilliant terra cotta tile roofs, Dubrovnik looks like no other

-doubly familiar to Game of Thrones viewers as the city of King’s
+city in Europe and is doubly familiar to Game of Thrones

 Day 7 - Kotor, Montenegro